Shafayat-Alam/Venus-Aerobot-Thermal-Subsystem/README.md

 - **Figure 14:** Heat flow map of hottest condition (400 K, 30 kW cooling required)
 - **Figure 15:** Heat flow map of coldest condition (350 K, 11 kW heating required)

+### Visual Assets

+All images referenced in this README are available in the repository:

+- `concept_of_operations.png` - Mission concept of operations overview
+- `grey_box_CAD_of_aerobot.png` - System-level CAD model of aerobot
+- `Heat Flow Maps.png` - Combined heat flow analysis for hot and cold cases

 ---

 ## Lessons Learned